 Using your overdraft is like using money that the bank is loaning you, as it will be repayable.
 The type of current account you have with your bank, will determine how much interest you will be charged over a period of time.
-Such as 7 days, 30 days or 60 days, each bank will have their own charges, which they will make you aware of.
+Your bank should clearly display the cost of an overdraft over different time periods.

 There are two kinds of overdraft, and the difference between them is key:

 Authorised overdraft With an authorised overdraft, you have a set overdraft limit, which you pre-arrange with your bank.
 You are likely to have to pay interest, or a fee, in return for making use of the overdraft facility.
 The amount you will be offered as an overdraft will vary from person to person, and is usually determined by your personal finances.

 This is where you haven't agreed an overdraft facility with your bank in advance and have withdrawn more money than you have in your bank account, or you have taken out more than your authorised overdraft limit.
 Unauthorised overdrafts adversely affect your credit rating.
 The bank will demand you repay unauthorised overdrafts immediately.

 Overdrafts can be a good way to borrow small amounts of money, for a short period of time.
 But most overdrafts are not a very effective way of borrowing in the long-term, because they may come with a higher rate of interest than some loans and even some credit cards.

 Even if your current account is always in credit, it can be a good idea to have an overdraft facility arranged with your bank.

 Having an overdraft can act as a useful buffer to protect you from fees, and charges for unauthorised borrowing if you ever accidentally overspend, or find yourself needing a little extra money.